BookOps-CAT/bookops-worldcat/docs/tutorials.md

 # Tutorials
-The following tutorials are based on use cases in which a cataloger or metadata librarian may choose to employ bookops-worldcat in their day-to-day work.
-The code

-Depending on the example, the code may also employ [pymarc](https://pymarc.readthedocs.io/en/latest/), and/or modules from the Python standard library.
-All modules or libraries used in an example will be listed as imports at the top of the code snippet.
+The following tutorials illustrate how bookops-worldcat can be used for specific use cases in technical services workflows.
+These examples use [pymarc](https://pymarc.readthedocs.io/en/latest/) and modules from the Python standard library in addition to bookops-worldcat.
+All modules or libraries used in an example are be listed as imports at the top of the code snippet.

 ??? note "Tutorial helper functions"
-    All sections of this tutorial use the following helper functions:
+    This tutorial uses the following helper functions:

     === "get_token"